-The EASA’s Scientific Committee (SciComm) has been established to provide advice to the EASA Executive Director on scientific issues that may influence the future development of the EASA expertise in scientific and technical domains linked to research, innovation, and disruptive technologies.
-Furthermore, the group will advise the Executive Director as regards processes in aviation that may impact Aviation Safety, Environmental Protection, Security, and Aviation Health Safety.
+The European Union Aviation Safety Agency (EASA) Scientific Committee (SciCom), active since 2022, provides advice to the EASA Executive Director on scientific issues that may influence the future development of the EASA expertise in scientific and technical domains linked to research, innovation, and disruptive technologies.
+Furthermore, the group advises EASA as regards processes in aviation that may impact Aviation Safety, Environmental Protection, Security, and Aviation Health Safety.

-Advice from the SciComm will help EASA to adapt its strategic competence and business model development needs to accompany societal, environmental, and technological transformations.
+Advice from the SciCom helps EASA to strategically adapt its competence to accompany societal, environmental, and technological transformations.

-The Committee may additionally provide the scientific related support for the preparation of EASA Webinars on innovative/disruptive technologies and other events linked to innovative/disruptive concepts.
+The Committee may additionally provide its expertise for the preparation of EASA webinars on innovative/disruptive technologies and other events linked to innovative/disruptive concepts.

-The SciComm Members are appointed by the EASA Executive Director based on the list of independent external experts maintained by EASA as a result of Call(s) for Expression of Interest EASA.2019.CEI.14.
-Members were chosen for their expertise, being mostly of academic nature, with direct access to universities, Academia and PhD networks.
+The SciCom Members are appointed by the EASA Executive Director based on the list of Independent External Experts maintained by EASA as a result of EU Call(s) for Expression of Interest.

-- Range of views and competencies within the scientific community (i.e. coverage of the most relevant scientific fields linked to the needs of the EASA activities);
+- range of views and competences within the scientific community (i.e. coverage of the most relevant scientific fields linked to the needs of the EASA activities); and

-In December 2021, EASA appointed the following chairman and members for the Committee for a duration of three years in their personal capacity:
+EASA has currently appointed the following chairman and members for the Committee for a three-year term in their personal capacity:

 Prof. Dr. Peter Hecker,